Overview of IYP data

 Names for AS2501.

-Although we could have set a property ‘name’ to our AS nodes, we wouldn’t know which value to use for this property.
+Although we could have assigned a property “name” to our AS nodes, we would not know which value to use for this property.
 Different datasets give us different AS names.
 So instead of a property, a name is a unique entity that can be linked to other entities.

 The previous example also illustrates two different types of nodes, one AS node and three Name nodes.
 In IYP every node and every relationship are typed.
 The list of node and relationship types is available on GitHub and grows as IYP integrates more datasets.

-Nodes and links have properties.
-For example the asn property permits to uniquely identify the AS represented by an AS node.
-In the IYP console (introduced on the next page) click on a link or node to see all its properties.
+Nodes and relationships have properties.
+For example the asn property enables us to uniquely identify the AS represented by an AS node.
+In the IYP console (introduced on the next page) click on a relationship or node to see all its properties.

 IYP uses properties for three different purposes: